 \section{Early-exit selection}

-To decide the exit for an early-exit model one can use a measure of its uncertainty, i.e., an exit layer is selected when its uncertainty drops below a given threshold which is, in turn, estimated to guarantee a desired performance level.
-Since the outputs from the encoder layers are converted to posterior probabilities by passing them to a softmax module, a suitable measure of their uncertainty is represented by their average frame entropies:
+For an early-exit model at inference time, an uncertainty measure can be used to decide at which exit to output.
+That is, an exit layer is selected when its uncertainty drops below a given threshold that is estimated to guarantee a desired performance level.
+Since the encoder layer outputs are converted to posterior probabilities through a softmax module, their uncertainties are suitably represented by their average frame entropies:

 where, $P[y|{\bf h}^m_t]$ is the probability in the $m^{th}$ encoder output at time $t$ for each output token $y\in\mathcal{Y}$.
-While entropy is a common choice in literature, we also investigate a metric based on an estimate of the sentence confidence.
-This is computed by applying a softmax to the scores of the N-best hypotheses provided by each decoder:
+While entropy is a common choice in literature, we also investigate a metric that estimates sentence confidence, computed by applying a softmax to the scores of the N-best hypotheses provided by each decoder:

 where $s^m_k$ is the log-probability of the $k^{th}$ hypothesis at layer $m$, i.e. $s^m_k=\log(P[\hat{{\bf y}}^m_k|{\bf X};{\bf \Theta}_m])$, and $K$ is the number of N-best hypotheses.
 Preliminary experiments, aimed at finding the optimal performance/complexity trade-off, suggested the value $K=300$.